 and the Association for Childhood Education International (ACEI).

-- The program is designed fro someone who does not have an undergrad degree in education
+- The program is designed for someone who does not have an undergraduate degree in education

 or a teaching certificate.
 It leads to an initial teaching certificate in Early Childhood